Retinal vasculopathy with cerebral leukoencephalopathy and systemic manifestations

-- punctate T2-weighted hyperintense white matter lesions that spare the grey matter and subcortical U-fibres, are incompatible for age, and may or may not demonstrate enhancement or high diffusion signal on DWI 1,2,6
+- punctate T2-weighted hyperintense supratentorial white matter lesions that spare the grey matter and subcortical U-fibers, are incompatible for age, and may or may not demonstrate enhancement or high diffusion signal on DWI 1,2,6

-- some of these lesions are small ischaemic strokes
+- some of these lesions are small ischemic strokes

-- larger T2-weighted hyperintense white matter lesions that have perilesional oedema and exhibit mass effect, also demonstrate ring enhancement, and may or may not demonstrate high diffusion signal on DWI 1,2,6,10
+- larger T2-weighted hyperintense white matter lesions that have perilesional edema and exhibit mass effect, also demonstrate ring enhancement, and may or may not demonstrate high diffusion signal on DWI 1,2,6,10

 Treatment and prognosis

+There is currently (as of September 2019) no disease-modifying therapy available.
 Typically, the disease has a progressive course leading to death between ages 50 and 60, which corresponds to approximately a decade after symptom onset 1,2,6.
-As of October 2017, there are ongoing clinical trials utilising agents such as aclarubicin, an anthracycline antibiotic 11.

 General imaging differential considerations include: